On this pageOverview

 ),

-)A complete inventory of side effects
+)A complete inventory of Commands

 The useEffect hook watches for state changes and fires imperatively.
 There’s no trace connecting the reducer’s state transition to the effect that fires.
 The effect is a consequence, not a decision.